jonkarrer/titanic_classifier/README.md

 ### Cleaning

 Often, raw data is a bit messy.
-It can be missing values or have unusual values.
-Outliers can also be present.
-So the first step is to clean the data.
-And to do that, we need to know where the messiness is and then how to clean it.

-First, let's see what is missing.
+Let's clean it up.

+#### Missing data

+We see age is missing 177, cabin is missing 687, and embarked is missing 2.

+The mode for age is 24, the mode for cabin is "C23 C25 C27", and the mode for embarked is "S".

+Simple enough, we can fill in the missing values.

+#### Outliers

 ### Visualize